Skip to main contentSkip to search

 What this means

-A "modified day" means your child attends school for less than the full day — an hour, a morning, a few afternoons.
-Schools often present it as temporary support while things settle.
-Under the Human Rights Code, your child has the right to equal treatment in education, and the board must accommodate disability to the point of undue hardship.
-The Ontario Human Rights Commission treats accommodation as a shared, ongoing process — which means a shortened day needs a written rationale, your informed agreement, review dates, and a real plan back to full-time.
-Without those, a "temporary" arrangement can quietly become the whole school year.
+A "modified day" means your child attends school for less than the full day.
+It might be an hour, a morning, or a few afternoons.
+Schools often call it temporary support.
+Under the Human Rights Code, your child has the right to equal treatment in education.
+The board must accommodate disability to the point of undue hardship.
+The Ontario Human Rights Commission describes accommodation as a shared, ongoing process.
+Ask for the written rationale.
+Record whether you agree.
+Get review dates and a real plan back to full-time.
+Without those, "temporary" can become the whole school year.

 What to do next